 Explanation:

-• devbox: Connects to dev.example.com as developer using the id_rsa_dev key and forwards local port 8000 to remote port 80.
+• devbox: Connect to dev.example.com as user developer using the id_rsa_dev key, and forward local port 8000 to remote port 80.

-Now that you've saved settings in the config file, connecting becomes much simpler.
-Let's build on the examples above.
+Once you’ve saved settings in your config file, connecting becomes much simpler.
+Let’s try it using the examples above.

 • Using the webserver alias: